 This is a long and wandering tale, one that is not finished yet.

 From a ‘fighting start’ in 1874, via the fields of cricket, association football, and a pub car park MRUFC passed through Fallibroome in an earlier guise before finding their first real home at Tytherington.
+But this was not the end of change as the Club continued to move forward on all fronts.
+Although the next move was an enforced one.

 In the following video David Wilkinson charts the course of MRUFC from the introduction of rugby to Macclesfield in 1874 through to Priory Park in 2016.